EthanMaNCSU/JALAPENO/README.md

 Recruiter:

     You can choose a company by hitting Actions→View Companys→join.
 After you joined a company, you can publish a job which automatically belongs to your company.

-Test:

-    2 tests are completed:
-    controller: recruiters_controller_test.rb
-    model: recruiter_test.rb

-Bonus:

-    Bonus 1 has been implementted.
-If an admin or recruiter change a job seeker's submittal status, an email will be sent to that job seeker.
-(NOTE: When an application is created, the default status is "in process".)